-In accordance with article 9 of the ECRA, the MCA is obliged to carry out reviews of competition in communications markets to ensure that regulation remains appropriate in the light of changing market conditions.
-As already highlighted in Section 1, the market review process is a three-stage process, as described below.
+In accordance with article 9 of the ECRA, the MCA carried out this market review to ensure that regulation in the markets under investigation remains appropriate in the light of changing market conditions.
+This market review follows a three-stage process, as described below.